wlsdzyzl/flemme-docs/docs/source/encoders/image_encoder.rst

                     dropout = 0.1, num_heads = 1, d_k = None, qkv_bias = True, qk_scale = None, atten_dropout = None,
                     ## add position embedding for constructed image patch
                     abs_pos_embedding = False,
+                    ## If last_activation is set as True, we will perform normalization and activation in the last layer of encoder.
+                    last_activation = True,
                     ## some parameters determined by architectures.
                     return_features = False, z_count = 1,
                     **kwargs)

 ``CNNDecoder`` has very similar parameters for initialization.
-But most of the parameters can be derived from the encoder:

 .. code-block:: python
     :linenos: